-The main contribution of this paper is that of providing

-D. Corona, A. Giua and C. Seatzu are with the Department of Electrical and Electronic Engineering, University of Cagliari, Piazza D'Armi, 09123 Cagliari, Italy {daniele.corona,giua,seatzu@diee.unica.it an original approach to build a state observer that does not require the construction of the reachability graph, and thus works for both bounded and unbounded PN.
+The main contribution of this paper is that of providing an original approach to build a state observer that does not require the construction of the reachability graph, and thus works for both bounded and unbounded PN.
 More precisely, we derive an efficient technique for characterizing the set of markings that are consistent with the actual observation w, namely C(w).

-In particular, we make the following five assumptions: (A1) the net structure is known, (A2) the initial marking is known, (A3) the labels associated to the firing of transitions in $T \setminus T{\varepsilon}$ can be observed, (A4) the T{ε} -induced subnet of N is acyclic, (A5) the T{ε} -induced subnet is backward conflict free, i.e., all silent transitions have no common output place.
+In particular, we make the following five assumptions:

+- (A1) the net structure is known; - (A2) the initial marking is known; - (A3) the labels associated to the firing of transitions in $T \setminus T{\varepsilon}$ can be observed, and a different label is associated to each transition; - (A4) the $T{\varepsilon}$ -induced subnet of N is acyclic; - (A5) the $T{\varepsilon}$ -induced subnet is backward conflict free, i.e., any two distinct silent transitions have no common output place.